SaabaMire/Fruit_price_prediction/README.md

 3. Choose branch `main` and set the entrypoint to `client/app.py`.
 4. Click **Deploy**.

-The app uses the dependencies declared in `requirements.txt` and needs no environment variables.
+The app uses the dependencies declared in `requirements.txt`

 #### Screenshot :
 ![Streamlit Screenshot](./assets/app_screenshot.png)